ceu-lang/ceu/manual/manual.md

 Céu is [free software](#license).

 <!--
+Céu is a language for real-time concurrency with complex control specifications, but not for algorithm-intensive or distributed applications.
+ "Structured Synchronous Reactive Programming"
+(safe and deterministic concurrency with side effects) Céu supports mutable data, with static memory and safe pointer manipulation.
+Céu is a programming language for reactive applications and intends to offer a higher-level and safer alternative to C.
+The two main peculiarities of Céu are the [synchronous execution model](#synchronous-execution-model) and the use of [organisms as abstractions](#organisms-as-abstractions).
+Reactive applications interact in real time and continuously with external stimuli from the environment.
+They represent a wide range of software areas and platforms: from games in powerful desktops, *"apps"* in capable smart phones, to the emerging internet of things in constrained embedded systems.
+Céu supports concurrent lines of execution---known as *trails*---that react continuously to input events from the environment.
 Céu has a memory footprint of around 2Kb of ROM and 50b of RAM (on embedded platform such as Arduino).
 For a gentle introduction about Céu, see the [interactive tutorial](http://www.ceu-lang.org/try.php).
 See also the complete [Syntax](#syntax) of Céu.
 -->